jamesboblak-school/jamesboblak.github.io/README.md

 <!-- Statement of purpose -->
 ## Purpose
-I am forever updating this site to reflect the evolution of my career and craft.
+I update this site to reflect the evolution of my career and craft.
 Please fork any repositories you like, and also feel free to comment or reach out.
-I am also happy to help be a Rubber Duck for your designs at the very least!
+I am also happy to help be a Rubber Duck for your designs, at the very least!

 ## Technology utilized to create this page:
 <!-- HTML Pionts -->